Why are liveaboard scuba diving holidays the best way to dive, plus what makes them better than resort diving?

 On a liveaboard diving holiday you get to dive, eat, sleep and repeat this every day.
-On most dive trips on a liveaboard boat, your first dive is before breakfast…the early bird and all that!
+On most liveaboard dive trips your first dive is before breakfast.
+The early bird and all that!

-Enjoy a great refreshing dive first thing and get to see the reef wake, up as it were.
+Enjoy a great refreshing dive first thing and get to see the reef wake.
 Then gather around the breakfast table to enjoy a hearty breakfast and share diving stories with fellow divers.

-On a liveaboard dive trip you can almost roll out of your bed and into the water.
-Of course you need to don your diving equipment first, but that’s how good a liveaboard diving holiday is…it’s all about the diving.
+On a liveaboard diving holiday you can almost roll out of your bed and into the water.
+Of course you need to don your diving equipment first But that’s how good a liveaboard diving holiday is.
+It’s all about the diving.

 2. Liveaboard diving holidays offer more dives for your money